Ciela-Institute/caustics/paper.md

 just like the configuration file interface, or they may interact with the objects in a number of other ways accessing further details about each lens.
-Each lensing object has (where meaningful) a convergence, potential, time delay, and deflection field and we provide examples to visualize all of these.
-Users may apply the full flexibility of Python with these lensing objects and may construct analysis code however they like, though there are many default routines which enable one to quickly perform typical analysis tasks.
+Each lensing object has (where meaningful) a convergence, potential, time delay, and deflection field.
+We provide examples to visualize all of these.
+Users may apply the full flexibility of Python with these lensing objects and construct customized analysis code, though there are many default routines which enable one to quickly perform typical analysis tasks.

 For both the object oriented and `.yaml` interfaces, the final simulator object can be analyzed in a number of ways, \autoref{fig:graph} demonstrates how one